Welcome! This site offers

 visit to New York in September 2002.

-Some of these issues may be relevant to employers managing the
+Some of these issues may be relevant to employers managing the indirect

-in American companies overseas, or in countries disrupted by the war in
+American companies overseas, or in countries disrupted by the war in

 Afghanistan, Iraq and Lebanon, or may indirect effects of conflicts such as